A UPS truck driver was killed during a shootout between police and 2 armed robbers

 A total of 19 officers, from five different agencies, fired into the carjacked UPS truck, a senior law enforcement source told CBS4 News.

-“Where was SWAT, where was the sniper, where was the hostage negotiator?” he asked.
-“They disregard the hostage, they disregard the people around the scene, they went out there like the old west, they shot everybody,” Merino told CBS Miami about the way police handled the situation.
+“Where was SWAT, where was the sniper, where was the hostage negotiator?”
+Merino told CBS Miami when asked about the way police handled the situation.
+“They disregard the hostage, they disregard the people around the scene, they went out there like the old west, they shot everybody."

+Thor Eells, executive director of the National Tactical Officers Association, told The Associated Press the officers confronting the boxed-in UPS truck faced a tough situation.
+The robbers appeared to be firing at them, endangering not only Ordonez but the dozens of people in the surrounding cars.
+He said the officers did need to stop the suspects by containing them to the UPS truck and returning fire.

+“We have a situation with one hostage and the two suspects -- what happens if one of them runs 10 feet and takes over a city bus with 50 riders?
+Now we have a situation that is 50 times worse,” Eells told the AP.
+He said if the truck had stopped in an isolated area, then officers could have pulled back and negotiated, but not in the middle of a crowded urban street.

 UPS spokesman David Graves said the company would cooperate with authorities.